iamsuteerth/skyfox-backend/README.md

 The seeding process creates records in both the `user` table and `staff` table, ensuring proper relationships.

+## External Service Integration

+### Movie Service
+The application integrates with an external movie service to retrieve movie data:
+- Requires `MOVIE_SERVICE_URL` and `MOVIE_SERVICE_API_KEY` environment variables
+- Fetches movie details like title, runtime, plot, and poster images
+- Caches movie data to minimize external API calls

 ## Authentication

 The application uses JWT (JSON Web Token) for authentication.
 Tokens are valid for 24 hours and include the user's role for authorization purposes.

+## Role-Based Access

+The application implements role-based access control:

+1. **Customer Role**:
+   - Can view shows only for the current date plus 6 days
+   - Has access to personal profile and booking history

+2. **Staff Role**:
+   - Has access to check-in functionality
+   - Can download booking data as CSV

+3. **Admin Role**:
+   - Can view shows for any date
+   - Can create and schedule new shows
+   - Can view revenue data

 ## Security Question and Password Reset System